Tensor Regression Networks: Experiments

-\paragraph{Overcomplete TRL} We first tested the TRL with a ResNet-50 and a ResNet-101 architectures on ImageNet, removing the average pooling layer to preserve the spatial information in the tensor.
+We first tested the TRL with a ResNet-50 and a ResNet-101 architectures on ImageNet, removing the average pooling layer to preserve the spatial information in the tensor.
 The full activation tensor is directly passed on to a TRL which produces the outputs on which we apply softmax to get the final predictions.
 This results in more parameters as the spatial dimensions are preserved.
 To reduce the computational burden but preserve the multi-dimensional information, we alternatively insert a TCL before the TRL.
-In Table \ref{resnet}, we present results obtained in this setting on ImageNet for various configurations of the network architecture.
-In each case, we report the size of the TCL (i.e. the dimension of the contracted tensor) and the rank of the TRL (i.e. the dimension of the core of the regression weights).